Elvric/ClassNotes/Fall2018/Comp330.md

 #### Proposition
 * Every finite language is regular (we can build a machine that will recognize all the word of that language).
 * It is possible to have states that cannot be reached.

+---
+# Lecture 4 12/09/2019
+## Turing machines continue
+It is important to realize that states encode information.

+### Example accept any number divisible by 3
+Then we must keep track of the value of mod 3 with the number.
+But the machine here sees each digit one by one lets call the number the machine has seen  x then if we add a 0 after x then we have doubled the size of the number so we get 2x if it is a 1 then we get 2x+1.
+However we can just keep track of the reminder:

+r = 0 and we see a 0 then the number has doubled but the reminder is still 0.
+r = 0 and we see a 1 then the number has doubled+1 so the new reminder is 1
+r = 1 and we see a 0 then the number has doubled so the reminder is now 2
+r = 1 and we see a 1 then the number has doubled + 1 which gives us a r = 0
+r = 2 and we see a 1 then number has doubled + 1 which gives us a reminder of 2
+r = 2 and we see a 0 then the number has doubled which gives us r = 1.

+### Proving that the example above requires at least 3 states
+Suppose that we have a machine with only 2 states and we claim that it can recognise numbers divisible by 3.
+Since we have 2 states then one must be an accept state and the other must be a reject state.
+Now lets consider 3 different string 100, 101, 110.
+So we get rejected, rejected and accepted.
+This means that 100 and 101 go to the same state.
+So after readding 100 we end up with the same state than 101.
+This implies that 1001 and 1011 must go to the same state since we have ended on the same state before but one is divisble by 3 the other one is not so we have a contradiction no such machine is possible.

+## Non-Determininistic finite automata
+Design a machine to accept all words that end in aa with an alphabet {a,b}, this can be done with a machine that can predict when the last 2 a's are going to come and go to specific states, so we have 2 arrows for a in the transition but the machine will know when to take each.
+Also we do not need to mention all the arrows for that machine, if the machine jams then it simply rejects.

+There is an algorithm which converts ands NFA into an equivalent DFA.
+Here equivalent means recognises the same language.
+The algorithm is pretty much back tracking

+$$NFA+\epsilon$$
+Means that the machine in certain state is allowed to change state when not reading anything the same theorem applies any such machine can be converted to a DFA.

+Consiser the decimal digits:
+$$ \Sigma = \{.,+,-,0,1,2,3,4,5,6,7,8,9\}$$
+27. , 47.3, 202.961, +17.0, -5.61

+We can draw a machine that checks if the number is valid note that we want numbers either in front or behind the decimal point.